-Technology is ever changing and is constantly being updated, electronic devices are being made in different ways and using new materials.
+Technology is ever-changing and is constantly being updated, electronic devices are being made in different ways and using new materials.
 Knowing what cleaning products are most suitable to use to clean the device and how best to clean them is something of a mystery to most people.
 The following hints are designed to help take the confusion out of cleaning electronic equipment:

-The most important thing to remember is never apply cleaning products directly onto electronic items or screens.
+The most important thing to remember is to never to apply cleaning products directly onto electronic items or screens.
 This could damage or ruin them completely, instead, spray the cleaning product onto a cloth and dust the appliance.
-Always check with the manufacturer of the electronic item to see what products are suitable to use on your device, and if in doubt, use nothing but a dry cloth.
+Always check with the manufacturer of the electronic item to see what products are suitable to use on your device and if in doubt, use nothing but a dry cloth.